abraxas86/dotfiles/README.md

 - Foot

 - lf-sixel-git
-    -libsixel
+    - libsixel
-    -chafa
+    - chafa
-    -a monospaced Nerd font of your choice
+    - a monospaced Nerd font of your choice

 - htop